aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/feature-tour/simple-and-affordable-licensing/_index.md

 ﻿---
 title: Simple and Affordable Licensing
+articleTitle: Simple and Affordable Licensing
+linktitle: Simple and Affordable Licensing
 description: "Aspose.Words for JasperReports evaluation and full versions are the same download."
 type: docs
 weight: 50